The Water Control Commission of the Town of Pound Ridge regulates local wetlands and areas around water.

 Many of the town's ponds, lakes, and wetlands provide important beneficial functions, including natural flood and storm water control, groundwater recharge, natural pollution treatment, erosion and sediment control, wildlife habitat creation, recreation and open space enhancement and educational opportunities.

 An application for work that falls under the jurisdiction of the Water Control Commission that administers the town's wetland ordinance is available on this website under "Forms".

 The Water Control Commission usually meets to consider applications on the second Wednesday of each month at 8:00 p.m. at the Town House, 179 Westchester Avenue with submission deadline 16 days prior to the meeting.
-Please call the office to confirm the date of the next meeting.
+Please call my office to confirm the date of the next meeting.

 email: ktaft [at] townofpoundridge [dot] com